Confidenceiskey/dpn-site/README.md

 ...

 **Tic Tac Toe Requirements**
--The user is able to choose which side they want to play as (either 'X' or 'O') -The game restarts as soon as it is over
+- The user is able to choose which side they want to play as (either 'X' or 'O')
+- The game restarts as soon as it is over
--The user is able to play a game of tic tac toe with the computer -The game's score is kept
+- The user is able to play a game of tic tac toe with the computer
+- The game's score is kept
--Bonus: It is impossible to beat the computer
+- Bonus: It is impossible to beat the computer

 ...